 If you are looking for the best places to have a great view of Tokyo at night, look no further.
-We have selected our favourite places with the best views of Tokyo.
+We have selected our favorite places with the best views of Tokyo.
 Although the view during daytime has its own charms, actually many of the landmarks in Tokyo look even better at night than during the day.
-As you might expect, there are many places where you can enjoy the amazing scenery of Tokyo by night, let us give you our favourites.
+As you might expect, there are many places where you can enjoy the amazing scenery of Tokyo by night, let us give you our favorites.

 1. Shibuya Crossing